AlanRockefeller/inat.label.py/README.md

 ## Output

-The script generates herbarium labels to the standard output by default, or labels are written to a RTF file if the --rtf command line argument is given.
+The script generates herbarium labels to the standard output by default, or labels are written to an RTF file if the --rtf command line argument is given.
 RTF labels look much more professional when printed and include QR codes - the standard output is mostly for testing.

 ## Dependencies